-Sky Country hosts the Think Together Program, providing after school care, homework help and enrichment activities.
-For more information about the program or enrollment, please reach out to Fernando Castillo, fernando.castillo@thinktogether.org pick up a flier at our office.
+Troth Street hosts the Think Together Program, providing after school care, homework help and enrichment activities.
+For more information about the program or enrollment, please reach out to Mishalai Griffinmishalai.griffin@thinktogether.org or pick up a flyer at our office.